The Bund

 The serene river, long walkway and green belt against the dazzling backdrop of elegant buildings make Shanghai's Bund a signature site for residents and tourists alike.

-In the morning, the Bund is filled with early birds getting in their exercises.
+In the morning, the Bund is filled with early birds getting in their exercise.
 During the daytime, it is a bustling attraction for both tourists and locals.
 In the evening, the buildings light up along the Bund to resemble crystal palaces, giving its visitors unforgettable scenery and endless photo opportunities.

 Source: shhuangpu.gov.cn